Neural Implicit Manifold Learning for Topology-Aware Density Estimation

-The two steps described above constitute a single iteration of constrained Langevin dynamics.
-In practice, many iterations are required to obtain a good approximation to sampling from $P_{\theta, \psi}$.
-Constrained Langevin Monte Carlo is summarized in full in Algorithm \ref{alg:cld}.
+The two steps described above constitute a single iteration of CLMC.
+In practice, many iterations are required to obtain a sample resembling $P_{{\theta^*}, \psi}$ (Algorithm \ref{alg:cld}).
 Following \citet{du2019implicit}, we use a sample buffer for 95\% of generated samples to assist convergence during training.
-To obtain completely new samples, we sample random noise in ambient space and project them to $\cM_\theta$ by computing $\argmin_x||F_\theta(x)||^2$ with L-BFGS.
+To obtain completely new samples to initialize the CLMC chain, we sample random noise in ambient space and project them to $\cM_{\theta^*}$ by computing $\argmin_{x'}\Vert F_{\theta^*}(x')\Vert^2$.